bchamarthi/covidInPrisons/README.md

 # covidinprisons
-analyzing the impact that COVID had on inmates across correctional facilities in the US using data science :)
+analyzing + predicting the impact that state budgets had on preventing inmates across correctional facilities in the US from contracting COVID-19... using data science :)